Where We Be

 The Desert Highway cuts a straight path south from Petra to Wadi Rum in the distance

-We passed several Bedouin villages like this one along the Desert Highway
+We passed several Bedouin villages along the way

 Squat shadows near midday